gravitational/workshop/docker.md

 **NOTE:** Tag `latest` will not automatically point to the latest version, so you have to manually update it

-Execute the scirpt using `image:tag` notation:
+Execute the script using `image:tag` notation:

 ```bash
 $ docker run hello:v2 /hello.sh